Bethlehem

 Known as the birthplace of Jesus, Bethlehem always receives Christian pilgrims from all over the world.
 It’s a holy place being protected by one of the oldest Christian communities.

-Though 90% of the population is Muslim in West Bank, 35% of inhabitants in Bethlehem and 70% inhabitants in Beit Jala (next to Bethlehem) are Christian.
+Though 90% of the population is Muslim in West Bank, 35% of inhabitants in Bethlehem and 70% of inhabitants in Beit Jala (next to Bethlehem) are Christian.

 The town with white houses under the blue sky is so beautiful.